Friederike Lienig

-Friederike Lienig (December 8, 1790 – 7 June, 1855) was a Latvian entomologist.
+Friederike Lienig (December 8, 1790 – 7 June, 1855) was an entomologist from the Russian Empire who also resided in the Kingdom of Prussia.
 Four species of tiny moths are named after her.
 One is Cosmopterix lienigiella.
-At first self taught she was later instructed by Philipp Christoph Zeller at the technical high school in Meseritz.She was a Member of the Stettin Entomological Society.
+At first self taught she was later instructed by Philipp Christoph Zeller at the technical high school in Meseritz.
+She was a Member of the Stettin Entomological Society.

 She described several new moths including Ortholepis vacciniella, Udea inquinatalis, Argyresthia pulchella and Coleophora deauratella with Philipp Christoph Zeller.